zubir2k/HomeAssistantMETMalaysia/README.md

 Please register and obtain METToken from [https://api.met.gov.my/](https://api.met.gov.my/)

+**IMPORTANT NOTE 21/09/2021 @ 9:00PM:**
+AS SUSPECTED, THE RESPONSE FROM THE API WILL GENERATED IN RANDOM SEQUENCE THUS IMPACTING THE ARRAY AND CAUSES THE SENSORS TO GET WRONG DATA.
+WILL NEED TO TEST FEW MORE ROUNDS.

 ## Installation
 ### 1. [configuration.yaml](configuration.yaml)
 - Copy the sensors to your current configuration.yaml.